plasma-umass/slipcover/README.md

 ## Platforms
-Our GitHub workflows run the automated test suite on Linux, MacOS and Windows, but really it should work anywhere where CPython does.
+Our GitHub workflows run the automated test suite on Linux, MacOS and Windows, but really it should work anywhere where CPython/PyPy does.

 ## Contributing
 Slipcover is alpha software, and under active development.